-Landsborough Museum volunteers worked with heritage consultants.
-Blue Sky View, to research the First World War and the families of four local people.
+Landsborough Museum volunteers worked with heritage consultants, Blue Sky View, to research the First World War and the families of four local people.
 The result was a unique exhibition that explored the region's history and unearthed unique artefacts.

-who recorded his time away through many photographs and letters home to his family; William Murphy, who died in 1916 in France, at the beginning of the Battle of Pozieres; Constance (Connie) Lindsay, believed to be one of 10 staff nurses who of one of Mooloolah's pioneering families, who died aged 35 of after barely a month at the front.
+The four locals were Harry Hapgood, who recorded his time away through many photographs and letters home to his family; William Murphy, who died in 1916 in France, at the beginning of the Battle of Pozieres; Constance (Connie) Lindsay, believed to be one of 10 staff nurses who enlisted for service from the Sunshine Coast; and James Maddock, a member of one of Mooloolah's pioneering families, who died aged 35 of abdominal wounds received in action, after barely a month at the front.